DieterKoblenz/babybuddydisplay/README.md

 # babybuddydisplay
 WT32-SC01 openHasp device to control Baby Buddy

-Using this project to create a touchscreen device able to control Baby Buddy.
+Using this project to create a touchscreen device able to control [BabyBuddy](https://github.com/babybuddy/babybuddy) .
 At the moment just using basic controls to add feeds and diaper changes.
 I am using openHASP to run the plate and Home Assistant to interface with Baby Buddy.

 Example screenshot: